Cornell-MAE-UG/fa25-portfolio-AdamGelb/_projects/2025 - MAE 3270 - Torque Wrench Design.md

   - Normal Stress:
     <img src="{{ '/assets/images/TW-normal-stress.png' | relative_url }}" alt="Torque Wrench Drive Dimensions" style="max-width:100%;height:auto;border-radius:6px;">

     The maximum normal stress in the torque wrench was 50.429 ksi, located at the connection between the handle and drive.
-The rest of the handle had a normal stress of around 5 ksi
+The rest of the handle had a normal stress of around 5 ksi.

   - Load Point Deflection:
     <img src="{{ '/assets/images/TW-total-deformation.png' | relative_url }}" alt="Torque Wrench Drive Dimensions" style="max-width:100%;height:auto;border-radius:6px;">

     The maximum deflection of the torque wrench was 0.47742 inches, located at the end of the handle.
-This is expected, with the total deformation decreasing as the point gets closer to the drive
+This is expected, with the total deformation decreasing as the point gets closer to the drive.

   - Strain at Strain Gauge:
     <img src="{{ '/assets/images/TW-strain-probe.png' | relative_url }}" alt="Torque Wrench Drive Dimensions" style="max-width:100%;height:auto;border-radius:6px;">

-    The strain at the strain gauge, located 1 inch from the middle of the drive, is 1.0643e-3, or 1064 microstrain
+    The strain at the strain gauge, located 1 inch from the middle of the drive, is 1.0643e-3, or 1064 microstrain.

 **7. Torque Wrench Sensitivity**:

   Using the 1064 microstrain from the FEM analysis, the sensitivity k can be calculated by divinding the output by the strain at the gauge.
-Using an output of 0.38mV/V from the base design, the sensitivity k is equal to 2,800
+Using an output of 0.38mV/V from the base design, the sensitivity k is equal to 357.14.

 **8. Strain gauge selected**: